han190/Fortran-Logo-Generator/README.md

 ## Motivation

 The "F" logo designed by Jacobs William (@jacobwilliams) and Milan Curcic (@milancurcic) is based on the F letter shown on the cover of the original IBM Fortran programmer's reference manual in 1956.
-The idea is brilliant, but the "F" letter in the [logo](https://github.com/fortran-lang/assets) uses Clarendon BT font, which, if you look carefully, is not the font used by the [original reference manual](https://en.wikipedia.org/wiki/Programming_language_reference#/media/File:Fortran_acs_cover.jpeg).
-Therefore, I did some research on the letter "F", and hence this project.
+The idea is brilliant, but the [logo](https://github.com/fortran-lang/assets) uses Clarendon BT font, which, if you look carefully, is not the font used by the [original reference manual](https://en.wikipedia.org/wiki/Programming_language_reference#/media/File:Fortran_acs_cover.jpeg).
+Therefore, I did some research and figured out a method to parameterize the "F" letter.
 Since this is a logo refinement for the Fortran programming language, naturally we want to do everything with Fortran:)

 ## Quick start